KorayTA/APW-Project/README.md

 # AdvJavaScriptFINAL-master
+To start website navigate to HTML folder and type 'node app.js' into cmd/bash

 Website for a fake car dealership that allows user registration and login.
 Login can tell whether or not a user is a staff member, and if user is a staff member, they will be allowed to use the Edit Cars tab.
 The Edit Cars tab allows a Staff member to add a car to the DataBase.
 To add a car to the database, the staff member